techgrounds/cloud-assignments-E28MS/Assignments/Cloud/ALB and Autoscaling.md

 ### Assignment 2:

-When I was setting up the VMSS, I noted that leaving the Network Settings to default as specified in Assignment 1 would mean that there was no load balancer associated with my VMSS.
-I anticipated that this would mean that you counldn't progress with Assignment 2 until this was resolved.
+*a)  When I was setting up the VMSS, I noted that leaving the Network Settings to default as specified in Assignment 1 would mean that there was no load balancer associated with my VMSS.
+I anticipated that this would mean that you counldn't progress with Assignment 2 until this was resolved.*

 This is indeed the case, given that it specifies you need to connect via the Load Balancer (which isn't set up according to Assignment 2)